AWS New Install

 2. Configure AMI Network Settings

-1. Right-click on the AMI and select Launch Instance from AMI.
+1. Right-click the AMI and select Launch Instance from AMI.

 2. Give the instance a unique name.